HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: The Framework: Human Age Based Evaluation of Language Models

-while controlling for other features such as typical human age-of-acquisition for the word pair and any other features included in the model.
-For details on both testing procedures see Appendix~\ref{sec:tools}.
+while controlling for other features such as typical human age-of-acquisition for the word pair and any other features included in the model. \textit{To summarize}, the $\chi^2$ test lets us test the basic association between the occurrence of errors and automatically determined features, whereas the LPM lets us directly test more complicated hypotheses, e.g., ``controling for AoA, does the chance of an error increase when the word pair has a functional relation?''
+For details on both procedures see Appendix~\ref{sec:tools}.
 Example applications are provided in later results (\S~\ref{sec:results}).